Theory of the Room-Temperature QHE in Graphene: Electron Dynamics in Graphene

 \section{Electron Dynamics in Graphene}

-The normal carriers in solids are ``electrons" (``holes''), which spiral around the applied magnetic field ${\mathbf B}$ counterclockwise (clockwise) viewed from the tip of the field vector ${\mathbf B}$.
+The normal carriers in solids are ``electrons" (``holes''), which spiral around the applied magnetic field ${\bm B}$ counterclockwise (clockwise) viewed from the tip of the field vector ${\bm B}$.
 The ``electrons'' (``holes'') are excited above (below) the metal's Fermi energy.
-These quasi-particles are quotation marked throughout the text.
-Following Ashcroft and Mermin\,\cite{3} we regard the conduction electrons are {\it wave packets} extending over the unit cells.
+These quasiparticles are quotation marked throughout the text.
+Following Ashcroft and Mermin\,\cite{3} we regard the conduction electrons as {\it{wave packets}}.